agkozak/zsh-z/README.md

 - **`z -l` with a search term no longer changes directory.** `z -l foo` listed the matches and then quietly `cd`'d to the best one.
 It now only lists, as documented.
 - **`-r` and `-t` can no longer be combined.** They name mutually exclusive sort orders -- rank versus recency -- so `z -rt foo` was always contradictory, and which one won depended on hash ordering.
 It is now rejected with an error message instead of silently picking one.
 - **A lockfile appears next to your database.** Writes are serialized through `~/.z.lock` (or `$ZSHZ_DATA` plus `.lock`).
 It is created `600`, it stays empty, and it is deliberately never deleted -- removing a lockfile that another shell has already opened would reintroduce the very race it exists to prevent.
-You can ignore it; deleting it by hand is unnecessary but harmless.
 - **An existing database gets tightened to `600` on the next write.** If your `~/.z` predates this release and is `644`, the first write will re-mode it.
 This is the [#92](https://github.com/agkozak/zsh-z/issues/92) fix applied to databases you already have, not just newly created ones.

 The dated entries below remain the historical record of changes leading up to v2.0.